 IGRA holdings include correspondence, manuscripts, periodicals, photographs, audio recordings in numerous formats, sheet music, printed books, and other materials.
 Collections documenting the careers of such noted musicians as Andrés Segovia, Reginald Smith Brindle Laurindo Almeida, Vicente Gomez, Neil Anderson, Ronald Purcell and others are included.

-To view collections which are a part of IGRA, please visit the Finding Aid Database, search the Library Catalog, or the library's Digital Collections.
+To view collections which are a part of IGRA, please visit the Finding Aid Database, search the OneSearch, or the library's Digital Collections.
 For more information about how to access our collections, please read more about Using the Collections and our Duplication Services.

 Selection of Materials